Star in the East Lodge #59 of Free and Accepted Masons

 -

-If you will be joining us for dinner, please REPLY back to text-em all messages (absolutely preferred method) or you can call or e-mail me: (603) 702-3480 / joe@atlanticautotruck.com
+If you will be joining us for dinner, you are requested to email or call Brother Joe Elliott, Junior Warden; cell: (603) 702-3480 – joe@atlanticautotruck.com

 -